PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 After the initial setup (which we will get to later) the *GameController.cs* class handles all the different kinds of packets relating to game-data that are received.

-We need to setup our GameSparksManager.cs class to pass these packets on, but before we do that, we need to create these methods:
+We need to set up our *GameSparksManager.cs* class to pass these packets on, but before we do that, we need to create these methods:

 |Method   |Description   |
 |---|---|--------------------------------|